jrgonzalezg/kotlin-intro-talk/slides/README.md

 ## Multiple inheritance by delegation

-Car class is built with two parameters, one is responsible for the "Transportation" tasks, and the other one for the "PieceOfMuseum"
+Car class is built with two parameters, one is responsible for the "Transportation" behavior, and the other one for the "PieceOfMuseum"

 ```kotlin
 class LuxuryRacingCar(t: Transportation, p: PieceOfMuseum) : Transportation by t, PieceOfMuseum by p {